ray-project/ray/doc/source/data/batch_inference.rst

     or ML framework (like PyTorch and Tensorflow), and does not require a particular file format.
 3. **Out of the box scaling**: The same code that works on one machine also runs on a large cluster without any changes.
-4. **Python first** You can express your inference job directly in Python instead of YAML files or other formats.
+4. **Python first**: You can express your inference job directly in Python instead of YAML files or other formats.

 .. _batch_inference_quickstart: